This blog may contain affiliate links. If you choose to take action (and I hope you do!), I will earn a commission.

 high school organization tips

-13. Make a Family Command Center
+13. Create a Family Command Center

 Set up a family command center with a calendar, bulletin board, and storage bins.
 Use it to track school events, extracurricular activities, and important deadlines.
 This central hub keeps everyone informed and organized.
 Even in a small space you can add a calendar and a small bin in your area.
 Think of this as a drop zone for your family to easily place important papers and

-14. Have a Sunday Reset Routine
+14. Establish a Sunday Reset Routine

 • Full everything shower routine